Seán Doherty (Gaelic footballer)

-Seán Doherty (born 1946 in Wicklow, Ireland) is a former Gaelic football manager and player.
-He played football with his local club Ballyboden Wanderers, Ballyboden St Enda's and St Anne's and was a senior member of the Dublin county team throughout the 1970s.
-Doherty captained Dublin to the All-Ireland title in 1974.
+Seán Doherty (14 July 1946 – 7 July 2025) was an Irish Gaelic football manager and player who played football with his local club Ballyboden Wanderers, Ballyboden St Enda's and St Anne's and was a senior member of the Dublin county team throughout the 1970s.
+Doherty captained Dublin to the All-Ireland SFC title in 1974.
 He later served as joint-manager of the team with Gerry McCaul and Tony Hempenstall for one season in 1989.

+Early life

+Seán Doherty was born in Wicklow, Ireland own 14 July 1946.
+He went to school in Wicklow Town and grew up living in Kilnamanagh, Deputy's Pass, a short distance to the West of Wicklow Town.
+As a teenager he moved to Dublin with his family, but continued to play football for Wicklow up until U21.

 Playing career

 Club

-Doherty played his club football with a selection of clubs throughout the 1960s and 1970s; however, it was with Ballyboden Wanderers/Ballyboden St Enda's that he had his greatest successes.
+Seán Doherty played his club football with a selection of clubs throughout the 1960s and 1970s; however, it was with Ballyboden Wanderers/Ballyboden St Enda's that he had his greatest successes.

 He first came to prominence with Ballyboden Wanderers when he captained the 1968 Dublin Junior Football championship winning team.
 The following season Ballyboden Wanderers joined forces with Rathfarnham St Enda's to become Ballyboden St Enda's.
 He went on to play in the county intermediate championship in the 1970s.
-In 1971 he won his 1st Intermediate championship, before adding a 2nd to his collection three years later in 1974.
+In 1971, he won his 1st Intermediate championship, before adding a 2nd to his collection three years later in 1974.

-In later years Doherty served as player-manager with Tallaght-based club St Anne's.
+In later years, Doherty served as player-manager with Tallaght-based club St Anne's.